nielskrijger/auth-server/README.md

 ## Dockerfile

-Build and tag new image:
+If you're not using docker-compose you can build and tag a new image like this:

     $ sudo docker build -t <your username>/auth-server .